shuttle-hq/shuttle/CONTRIBUTING.md

 If you found an error in our docs, or you simply want to make them better, contributions to our [docs](https://github.com/shuttle-hq/shuttle-docs) are always appreciated!

+## Code Style and Guidelines

+1. Code Formatting: Ensure that your code follows the established formatting conventions.
+You can use tools like cargo fmt for Rust repositories to automatically format your code.

+2. Comments and Documentation: Include comments where necessary to explain complex sections of code or any non-trivial implementation details.
+Additionally, update or add documentation in the codebase to reflect changes made during your contribution.

+3. Dependency Management: Clearly specify and document any external dependencies introduced or modified by your contribution.
+This ensures that others can easily replicate the development environment.

+By adhering to these coding standards, contributors can streamline the review process and promote a more maintainable codebase.
+Remember to refer to any project-specific guidelines or conventions in addition to these general recommendations.

 ## Committing

 We use the [Angular Commit Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
 We expect all commits to conform to these guidelines.